 We will continue to have our novice and general meetings at the CLA Classroom Building on the Lone Star Campus in Kingwood, Texas.

-All novice meetings will continue to start at 6:30 pm on the 2nd Floor in the Astronomy Classroom which is accessible either way the two-quarter, winding staircase next to the CLA building auditorium or to the elevators down the main corridor on the south side of the building.
-There is a corridor ledge (2nd Floor) as seen when entering the building from the main doors facing the parking lot and the Astronomy classroom doors are visible from the entryway.
-All general meetings will start one hour later at 7:30 pm on the first floor in the Teaching Teacher Auditorium next to the staircase that takes one to the 2nd Floor.
-The main doors to the auditorium upon entering the building from the side facing the parking lots will be on your left and then past the staircase, they will be the first doors on your left again when heading towards the north corridor on the 1st Floor.
+All novice meetings commence at 6:30 pm on the 2nd Floor in the Astronomy Classroom which is accessible either by the two-quarter, winding staircase next to the CLA building auditorium or the elevators down the main corridor on the south side of the building.
+The stairs will be located on your left upon entry into the building with respect to the main entryway facing the parking lot on the west end of the campus.
+You will need to make another left turn next to the ‘Teaching Teacher’ Auditorium where access to the stairs will be on your left again and the doors to the auditorium will be on your right.
+The elevators to the second floor are down the main hall which will be to your right upon passing through the entryway into CLA building facing the parking lot.
+There is a corridor ledge (2nd Floor) as seen when entering the building and the Astronomy classroom doors are visible from the entryway.
+All general meetings will commence one hour later at 7:30 pm on the first floor in the Teaching Teacher Auditorium next to the staircase.

 The general meeting will cover club business and news in the first part with tonight’s presenter being the main part of the meeting.
 Food and Drinks will be provided and paid for by the club and all club members, guests, and visitors are welcome.
 Hopefully, many of our guest and visitors who live in the surrounding areas will consider joining our club!